 Tobacco Harm Reduction Association of Canada Inc. Federally Incorporated Not-for-profit organization: Status Active: 01/15/16 Corporation Number: 958617-2 Health Canada Submission: March 2021.
-Page 3 of 7 While people may smoke in order to obtain nicotine, it is the smoke and not the nicotine itself that causes the whole host of debilitating smoking-related health problems.
-Reducing the allowable nicotine strength for vaping products would make vaping products a less effective alternative for smokers, resulting in more smoking.
+Page 3 of 7 for vaping products would make vaping products a less effective alternative for smokers, resulting in more smoking.
 Moreover, Health Canada was already well within the safety guidelines of nicotine strengths, at 66mg/mL.